PhaseCoder: Microphone Geometry-Agnostic Spatial Audio Understanding for Multimodal LLMs: Reasoning Performance (Task 2) by Question Type

+Table~\ref{tab:model_configs_transposed} details the architectural parameters used for different PhaseCoder configurations.
+Note that training for the large model (34M parameters) did not converge.

-\section{Reasoning performance (Task 2) by question type}
+\section{Reasoning Performance (Task 2) by Question Type}

-To better understanding accuracy of the reasoning, we broke down the accuracy in Task 2 by type for a batch of 1024 QA pairs.
-Overall, all the accuracies were above chance, but distance-based questions had lower accuracy.
-The detailed data is shown in Table~\ref{table:reason_performance}.
+To better understand the reasoning accuracy, we analyzed the Task 2 performance by question type on a batch of 1024 QA pairs.
+Overall, accuracy across all types was above chance, though distance-based questions exhibited relatively lower accuracy.
+Detailed results are provided in Table~\ref{table:reason_performance}.